guzzle/guzzle/docs/request-options.rst

 query
 -----

-:Summary: Associative array of query string values to add to the request.
+:Summary: Associative array of query string values or query string to add to
+    the request.
 :Types:
     - array
     - string